paimonsoror/RX8Club.com-Forum-Application/README.md

 Contents:
 -------------------------
-You will find nine (12) total packages in this project
+You will find twelve (12) total packages in this project

 *com.normalexception.forum.rx8club* - The main package which contains a single class that starts the application process.
 This class also